 Dammann Basses feature a variety of pickup options.
 Through commercially available pickups or our own custom handwound pickup options, we can create the sound you are looking for in our instruments.

-All instruments come with a custom built, deluxe, hard-shell case.
+All instruments come with a hard-shell case.